usaid-cs/yesterday-i-learned/random.md

 1. Sonic the Hedgehog is a... hedgehog.
 Knuckles the Echidna is an... echidna.
 Unfortunately [they look more or less the same](http://www.wallpaperhi.com/thumbnails/detail/20120923/sonic%20the%20hedgehog%20video%20games%20knuckles%20the%20echidna%201280x1024%20wallpaper_www.wallpaperhi.com_91.jpg).
 1. So many people pour bacon fat down the drain that cities are forced to spend millions clearing out gigagram "farbergs" from the sewers.
 1. The perfect steak is [3.8cm thick](https://www.thespruce.com/the-secret-to-a-juicy-steak-995233).
-1. "Madame Gaillard" appears on Google as a single character from Perfume.
-No other results from anywhere else.
 1. The new shortcut for shutting down Windows 10 is Win+x, u, u.
 1. [Walmart is the largest employer in 22 states.](http://www.visualcapitalist.com/walmart-nation-mapping-largest-employers-u-s/)
 1. [A "Yo" dice roll is a 6 followed by a 5.](https://i.redd.it/rotvn1hjw7001.jpg) An "Australian Yo" is a 2 followed by a 1 instead.